Skip to main content

 Using the polkadotjs-apps Tool

-Zenchain is compatible with some tools in the Substrate ecosystem.
+ZenChain is compatible with some tools in the Substrate ecosystem.
 You can use the polkadotjs-apps tool, originally created for the Polkadot blockchain, for a simple session key generation UX.
 Refer to the polkadotjs-apps documentation here for more information: https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#generating-the-session-keys.

 You can use the polkadotjs-apps tool with an injected Ethereum wallet, such as MetaMask.
 To ensure the app works correctly with your wallet, you'll need to make sure an app setting is configured correctly.
 Go to the app's "Settings" in the top toolbar.
 From the "General" tab, make sure the "in-browser account creation" option is set to "Allow local in-browser account storage".
 Your wallet should now work as expected.